Bupap Side Effects

 Generic Name: acetaminophen / butalbital

-Note: This page contains information about the side effects of acetaminophen / butalbital.
-Some of the dosage forms included on this document may not apply to the brand name Bupap.
+Note: This document contains side effect information about acetaminophen / butalbital.
+Some of the dosage forms listed on this page may not apply to the brand name Bupap.

 For the Consumer